 I was born and raised on a ranch in Western Montana.
 My family still owns and operates the ranch, which I frequently visit and if you know anything about ranching, the work is never done, there is always many more projects and things to do than there are hours in the day, so when anyone comes to visit they are actually is put to work.
 Especially if you are family!
 But honestly, I love being on the ranch, working with the cattle, fixing fence, changing sprinklers, hauling hay, and running equipment, as well as all the other chores that fall into that realm of ranch work, so I guess you can say I am proud to have learned the work ethics of a rancher.
 No job that needs done is beneath me, I am not afraid to get dirty, and obviously in Juneau you better not be afraid to get wet.

 On the personal side of me, since my children are grown, I do have the pleasure of traveling regularly.
 I seem to go to many of the same places each year, Mexico, Panama (yes the country Panama), Montana, Washington and Oregon, but I do love to go explore new places as well.
 I love to fish, (I go every year in Mexico and in Panama and of course love to fish here in Juneau).
 I regularly walk and hike the Juneau area and take lots of pictures, my goal for this summer is to hike as many different trails as possible.
 After several years of no dogs I recently decided that I needed to have a hiking and walking partner, so I added an Australian Shepherd to my family.
-As soon as I picked up my puppy (Kiska) the breeder indicated that they were “like potato chips, you can’t have just one”, (and may I note she stated this AFTER I had gotten my first one) and true to her word I found that they are rather addicting, so now I have two Australian Shepherds.
-Kiska is a Blue Merle and Mocha is a Red Tri, and yes I am crazy two Australian Shepherds under 1 year old, but now that I have them I can’t imagine life without them.
+As soon as I picked up my puppy (Kiska) the breeder indicated that they were “like potato chips, you can’t have just one”, (and may I note she stated this AFTER I had gotten my first one) and true to her word I found that they are rather addicting, so now I have Three Australian Shepherds.
+Kiska is a Blue Merle, Mocha is a Red Tri, and Bailey is a Blue Merle with Tan Tips: and yes I am crazy to have three Australian Shepherds, but now that I have them I can’t imagine life without them.
 After our morning walk they come with me every morning to the office and hang out, so I think that I am very lucky to have the job and office that I do.